LukasKinder/THEIA/README.txt

 complie with gcc *.c -lm -o theia

-run with "./theia -f <path>" with <path> being the path to some argumentation frame in trivial graph format
+run with "./theia -f <path>" with <path> being the path to some argumentation frame in trivial graph format.

 the -v flag may be used to print the search tree